 Each Sunday please could the Event Managers send an email reporting any broken devices/headsets to martin.atkinson@hull2017.co.uk and jo.nockels@operanorth.co.uk.

 If you should need to reset a device click it back into the charge and pull out again.
 This will automatically switch it off and on again and is the first action in case of a fault.

+There is one short section of the piece that sounds fragmented or as though there is some radio interference.
+As well as the orchestra and singers, some aspects of the sound are electronic and this is an intended part of the piece.
+Did anyone guess whose voice the fragments were?
+(Maureen Lipman).

 Key Contacts: